Yule : The Winter Solstice

 Also Called: Yuletide - in American and Celtic

-traditions; Alban Arthan - in Caledonii traditions; Feill Fionnain - in
+traditions; Alban Arthan - in Caledonia traditions; Feill Fionnain -

 Celebrations vary from tradition to tradition, but there are